 Just wave your wand, burn your candles and the unicorn will come and poop out those clients for you.

 You know clients aren’t going to magically appear with intention alone (don’t you?!).
-There is focus needed for your overall strategy and positioning, a clear offer created and an understanding of what your market place really wants.
-But I hope that you get the point that I am making here and that you realise you have a choice about how you design, create and run your revenue streams in your business.
+There is a need for focus for your overall strategy and positioning, a clear offer to be created, and an understanding of what your marketplace really wants.
+But I hope that you get the point I am making here and that you realise you have a choice about how you design, create and run your revenue streams in your business.

 Think carefully about your pricing and offers as you grow your business.